KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

  ]
 }
 ```
-<super>Example embedded "dummy" image</super>
+<super>Example of embedded "dummy" image</super>

 ### Resource Binding

-A procedural graph's `input`s nodes can either be bound to
+A procedural graph's `input` nodes can be bound to either :

-* A uniform value.
+* a uniform value,
-* A texture
+* a texture, or
-* A geometric stream: An input reference to a stream is specified using a meshes `primitive` index number.
+* a geometric stream

 #### Uniform Binding